evanwill/_drafts/_notes/dualpythonnotebook.md

 4. install the kernel for outside the env: `ipython kernel install --user`
 5. close the env: `source deactivate`

-# Add R kernel to Jupyter Notebook
+## Add R kernel to Jupyter

-> you can now manage R from anaconda which is kind of nice, and is automatically bundled with notebook kernel
+Third, we add R via Conda, with is automatically bundled with the Notebook kernel:

-1. install R-essetials: `conda install -c r r-essentials`
+1. open a terminal and install R-essetials: `conda install -c r r-essentials`

+## Start Notebook

+Open a terminal and type `jupyter notebook`.
+Once Notebook opens in your browser, click the "New" button on the right side.
+You should have the option for Python [default] (py3), Python 2, and R.
+Pretty handy for teaching and learning!